 You know what?

-I don't really know offense.
+I don't really, no offense.

-I don't really like you that much, so this interview's over.
+I don't really like you that much.

-And I I this guy's like a raging lunatic.
+And this guy's like a raging lunatic.

-Now I read this weekend as a little bit of a follow-up, that he's pretty well known.
+Now, I read this weekend as a little bit of a follow-up that he's pretty well known.

 There's a store where they allow him to use the bathroom and shower.